Banding and Management

 Peregrines, unable to counter reproduction limitations caused by DDT, disappeared from Pennsylvania about 1960.
 The insecticide, acquired by peregrines through eating contaminated prey, caused falcons to lay eggs with shells so thin and fragile, they broke when birds sat on them.
 DDT contamination and the inability to find mates in a sparsely distributed population eventually eroded Pennsylvania's peregrine population until the "duck hawk" was extirpated.

 The peregrine falcon was listed as an endangered species by the federal government in 1970.
 It also was on Pennsylvania's first endangered species list, developed in 1978.
-Today peregrines remain a state endangered species.
+Today peregrines are a state threatened species.
 The U.S. Fish & Wildlife Service, however, has removed the bird from the federal endangered and threatened species lists.
 There are currently more than 1,700 breeding pairs in the United States and Canada.
 Pennsylvania's breeding base of peregrines comprises about a dozen pairs.

 The peregrine falcon is now poised to make a lasting comeback in Pennsylvania.
 Its return is a testament that wildlife management can work wonders.
 Let's hope its recovery in the commonwealth continues to pattern that of the bald eagle's.
 When peregrines start nesting on cliffs again, we'll know they've reclaimed their past and bolstered their future.